Ture Malmgren: Career

-For a brief period of time Malmgren's own father was his main competitor, before the elder Malmgren was outmanoeuvred by Ivar Nelin, the new editor of Bohus Läns Tidning, who soon took full control of the publication.
+For a brief period of time Malmgren's own father was his main competitor, before the elder Malmgren was outmaneuvered by Ivar Nelin, the new editor of Bohus Läns Tidning, who soon took full control of the publication.
 After briefly considering starting a third newspaper in the city, C. G. Malmgren joined his son's enterprise instead.
 Other early contributors to Bohusläningen included the physician R. V. Thorén and the poet August Ahlmenius.
 The newspaper was issued twice a week during the first years, in a four-page format.
-Other than editorials and news items, Malmgren wrote and published the feuilleton Under södra hemisferens himmel ("Under the sky of the southern hemisphere"), later printed in book form, a romanticised tale of his youthful adventures in the Pacific archipelagos and deserts of Australia, where he reportedly had panned gold.
+Other than editorials and news items, Malmgren wrote and published the feuilleton Under södra hemisferens himmel ("Under the sky of the southern hemisphere"), later printed in book form, a romanticized tale of his youthful adventures in the Pacific archipelagos and deserts of Australia, where he reportedly had panned gold.
 Bohusläningen soon became hugely successful, popular especially among the region's growing liberal and progressive milieu due to Malmgren's firm political editorial guidelines.
 Already on 10 February 1879, its biweekly issues outnumbered those of its competitor by over a hundred, despite low-quality printing equipment.

 On 13 March 1882, Ture married Hilma Olsson, who he had become engaged to in 1881.
 Politically controversial with the local elite, Malmgren would go on to defeat any and all competitors.
 When Bohus Läns Tidning closed down in 1884, he purchased what was left of it at a bankruptcy auction, merging it with Bohusläningen.
 At the same time he bought out the other stock owners, becoming the newspaper's sole owner.
 He went on to continue the expansion, issuing papers every other day by 1885, and tying the prominent playwright and actor Edvard Fredin to the newspaper (although Fredin had to resign out of health concerns already in 1886).
 A conservative competitor appeared in 1887, in the form of Bohusläns Allehanda, but it didn't survive past 1891, leaving the region's "preservers of society" unable to make themselves heard against the "dissolving tendency" that, according to them, was the hallmark of the "terribly red" Malmgren.
-Other minor competitors posed to threat to the dominance of Bohusläningen, and were thoroughly ignored by Malmgren himself.
+Other minor competitors posed no threat to the dominance of Bohusläningen, and were thoroughly ignored by Malmgren himself.

 During this time of journalistic expansionism, with an issue count doubling multiple times and new local editorial offices being founded, Malmgren acquired a significant fortune, the origin of which has been put into question.
 He set upon a number of extravagant building projects, sometimes together with and sometimes against the will of his wife Hilma, first of all Villa Elfkullen.
 The villa was, at the time of its creation in 1887, located in the city's rural outskirts.
 At first intended only as a Summer home, it was extravagantly decorated, and after an expansion in 1901–1902 interiors designed by the artist Vicke Andrén (famous for, among other pieces, ceiling paintings in the Royal Swedish Opera) were among the additions.
 Other new features included a pagoda-inspired "Chinese tower", a functioning drawbridge, and numerous secret compartments.